Jennifer Clatterbuck, Age 35

 "I have discovered that just because a person can't talk, doesn't mean that they can't communicate and accomplish big things in life.
 My son has shown so much potential.
 As his mom and current educator, I'm excited to see how far he will go!
 Thank you Satillo Team for giving my son The gift of communication!
 His is device is priceless!"

 "The biggest issue we had with our old device was how hard it was to navigate.
 You would have to press several icons in order to find common words and unless you really knew the program it was very hard to use.
 It made it difficult for teachers to help my daughter learn and communicate.
-It took her years to become some what fluent with the program.
+It took her years to become somewhat fluent with the program.

 "Our Saltillo device, the NovaChat, is very user friendly.
 She was able to use and navigate it very quickly.
 Within weeks she was fluently using it and was able to say things much faster.
-She is also now using complete sentences more instead of two-three word phrases.
+She is also now using complete sentences more instead of two- or three-word phrases.
 My daughter also speaks Spanish.
 With her old device the accent in the voice was so bad you couldn't understand what she was saying.
 With our new device the voice is much more clear in English and Spanish.

 "As a parent is was very frustrating to try and learn the program of our old device.
 I attended two classes where they taught us about the device and program but was still very confusing to use.
 It has been such a relief to have a device that is more user friendly.